culvertsoft/mgen/index_q_Contact.md

  * irc:freenode #culvertsoft
  * email johan@culvertsoft.se or mikael@culvertsoft.se.

-We'll try to answer as best as we can.
 At some point we might host a website at [www.culvertsoft.se](http://www.culvertsoft.se).

 ### Bug reports